No. 45: Tyler Skaggs

 “Tyler continued to make visits to our schools the past several years to speak with students and we proudly watched his ascent in professional baseball, along with his family,” he said.

-During the All-Star break, columnist Mike Waldner tracked down Skaggs’ Santa Monica High coach Rob Duron to get his perspective on Skaggs.
-Duron had been so distraught he wouldn’t watch any of the TV reports about what happened.
+During the All-Star break, Daily Breeze columnist Mike Waldner tracked down Skaggs’ Santa Monica High coach Rob Duron to get his perspective.
+Duron said he had been so distraught he wouldn’t watch any of the TV reports about what happened.

 Duron choose to remember how Skaggs was receptive to him imposing a pitch count on him to save his arm.
 It would have been easy to get caught up in the attention he attracted from scouts — Tommy Lasorda came to watch him one time.
 He remembered Skaggs as level headed and a clear thinker.